fayaz-09/AuctionWebApp/README.md

 4.In package manager console use Add-Migration "name e.g intial migration"

-5.Use Update-Databse command in package manager console.
+5.Use Update-Database command in package manager console.